Today's Bible Reading: John 8

 Reflecting and Thinking

 Glory, life, light, truth!
 What exalted concepts!
 To think that Jesus is all of these!
 In this chapter, Jesus confronts the Jews.
-They were still depending on legalistically following their traditions and their heritage as descendants of Abraham.
+The Jews were depending on legalistically following their traditions and their heritage as descendants of Abraham.
 They were too little interested in God's purpose and too much interested in fulfilling the letter of the law while missing the spirit.
 They claimed to know God but did not.
 They pretended to be obedient but were not.

 God wants us to be free.
 God desires our freedom.
 Freedom comes from knowing the truth.
-The verb "to know" is rich and broad--not mere intellectual knowledge so that we know about the Word, but personal experience that shows that we know God.
+The verb "to know" is rich and broad -- not mere intellectual knowledge so that we know about the Word, but personal experience that shows that we truly know God.